BatteryDataAlliance/pymacnet/README.md

-# PyMacnet
+# pymacnet

-PyMacNet provides a channel level interface for communication and control of Maccor cyclers via MacNet.
+`pymacnet` provides a channel level interface for communication and control of Maccor cyclers via MacNet.
+MacNet is an interface provided by Maccor that allows for control of their cyclers via UDP/IP and TCP/IP. `pymacnet` provides a way to utalize MacNet with simple python class.
+Details on Macnet can be found in `docs/macnet_from_maccor_help.pdf`.

-TODO: What is Macnet?
+For an overview of `pymacnet` functionality see the `demo.ipynb` notebook.
+For detailed function descriptions see the `docs/` directory.

-TODO: Make a usage example in Jply Notebook
+## Installation

-Embedded video
+To install `pymacnet` clone this repo and within it type the following commands:

 ```
-start_test()
+pip install requirements.txt

-read_status()
+pip install .
 ```

-## Running
+## How to use

-The `MaccorInterface` class requires a configuration dictionary on initiation at construction where the fields are as follows:
+`pymacnet` interfacts with the Maccor cycler through instances of individual `MaccorInterface` classes that target specific cycler channels.
+Each class instance requires a configuration dictionary on initiation  where the fields are as follows:

 - `channel` -> The channel to be targeted for all operations.
 - `test_name` -> The test name to be used for any tests started.
 If left blank, Maccor will generate a unique random name for any started tests.
 Note that Maccor requires unique test names for each test.
 - `test_procedure` -> The test procedure to be used, if starting a test with a procedure.
 Not needed with direct control.
-- `c_rate_ah` -> The capacity value to be referenced when setting "C" values within the maccor schedule.
+- `c_rate_ah` -> The capacity value to be referenced when setting "C" values within the Maccor schedule.
 Units of amp-hours.
 Ignored if not used anywhere in the test.
 - `v_max_safety_limit_v` -> Upper voltage safety limit for the channel.
 Units of volts.
 - `v_min_safety_limit_v` -> Lower voltage safety limit for the channel.
 Units of volts.
 - `i_max_safety_limit_a` -> Upper current safety limit for the channel.
 Units of amps.